dogeared/TrelloTools/README.md

 ## ToDo/Issues

-* The timing of the event loop to check on actions should be configurable
+* There is no support for paging and limits right now.
+If you are looking at a board with tons of actions, some might be missed.
-* While TrelloEvents supports monitoring more than one board, emitted events are not board specific
+* While TrelloEvents supports monitoring more than one board, emitted events are not board specifici.